Beyonce's Visual Ode, 'Black Is King,' Arrives

 On Instagram, Beyoncé shared that the film is meant to "celebrate the breadth and beauty of Black ancestry," and acknowledged that its release takes on new significance in the current climate.

-The filmis a companion to 2019's The Lion King: The Gift, which Beyoncé curated for Disney's photorealistic remake of the 1994 animated classic, The Lion King.
+The film is a companion to 2019's The Lion King: The Gift, which Beyoncé curated for Disney's photorealistic remake of the 1994 animated classic, The Lion King.
 (She also provided the voice for Nala in the film.)
 Produced by Beyoncé's production company, Parkwood Entertainment, Black is King also includes four full-length videos for the tracks "Already," "Brown Skin Girl," "Mood 4 Eva" and "My Power," which was featured in the latest trailer.

 The last time we heard from Queen Bey was with the surprise-drop of her celebratory new track, "Black Parade," on Juneteenth.
 The song asserts a specific connection to Blackness, and through a myriad of references, draws a link to the African diaspora that she has more recently begun to explore in her work.
 In the context of Black Is King, this connection is paramount, as the film seeks to capture a global sense of Blackness, within and beyond the U.S.